 Your submissions and analysis need to fill your entire ten minutes.
 You will lose marks if you run under time.
 You will also lose marks if you go over your time.
 Whether you have to cut material or have to ramble to fill your time, you want to fall right upon 10 minutes.
 You are allowed to ask for more time.
 However, this extra time is to summarize your submissions and ask for your remedy.
-If you ask for more time, do not start a new point so that you can say everything that you wanted to.
+If you ask for more time, and the judges agree to give it to you (they do not have to give you extra time), do not start a new point so that you can say everything that you wanted to.